How to Inspect Crawl Space Joists for Moisture Damage

 Step 3 — Check for Discoloration and Mold

-Discoloration and mold are among the most reliable visual indicators of moisture exposure.
+Discoloration and mold are common visual indicators of moisture exposure.

 Look for: